Zijie-Zhou/Joole_frontend/README.md

 # Joole_frontend
-Joole is a online market.
+Joole is an online market model.
+And this is the front end of the Joole.